-Visionaries, Technical Advancements, and a "War of Ego's"
+Visionaries, Technical Advancements, and a "War of Ego"'s

-- "Founding Fathers" of our Industry

-- Milestone Breakthroughs, Technical Advancements, and Patents

-- Chronological Order (somewhat)

-- A glimpse into the future...
+- "Founding Fathers" of our Industry - Milestone Breakthroughs, Technical Advancements, and Patents - Chronological Order (somewhat) - Present day and a glimpse into the future...

 Food for Thought

 "In history, a great volume is unrolled for our instruction, drawing the materials of future wisdom from the past errors and infirmities of mankind."